-John J. MacWilliams is a Senior Fellow at the Center on Global Energy Policy and an Adjunct Professor at SIPA.
-Prior to joining CGEP MacWilliams served as Associate Deputy Secretary of the U.S. Department of Energy after being appointed in August 2015.
-He also served as DOE's Chief Risk Officer.
+John J. MacWilliams served as Associate Deputy Secretary of the U.S. Department of Energy after being appointed in August 2015.
+He also served as DOE’s Chief Risk Officer.
 He is currently serving in the Biden-Harris administration.
 In that capacity he worked to advance Secretarial priorities of enterprise-wide approaches to innovative finance, risk management, project management, nuclear and cyber security.
 MacWilliams originally joined DOE in May 2013 as a Senior Advisor to the Secretary, serving as his senior finance advisor and a member of his national security team.

 Prior to DOE, MacWilliams was a partner of Tremont Energy Partners, LLC, a private investment firm based in Cambridge, Massachusetts.
 Prior to Tremont, he was Vice Chairman, Investment Banking, at JP Morgan Chase and a Partner of JP Morgan Partners.
 Mr. MacWilliams was a founding partner in 1993 of The Beacon Group, LLC, a private investment firm located in New York, which was acquired by JPMorgan Chase in 2000.
 He was also Partner and Co-Head of the Beacon Group Energy Investment Funds, a portfolio of more than 30 global private equity investments throughout the energy industry, ranging from traditional (oil and gas, coal mining, petrochemicals, pipelines), to early-stage venture (micro-turbines, power technology, fuel cells, smart grid, and environmental controls).
 Prior to the formation of The Beacon Group, Mr. MacWilliams was with Goldman Sachs & Co., where he was head of Goldman Sachs’ international structured finance group based in London.
 Prior to joining Goldman Sachs, he was an attorney at Davis Polk & Wardwell in New York.